SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 This study produced results which corroborate the findings of a great deal of the previous work in this field.
 There are similarities between the attitudes expressed by X in this study and those described by (Smith, 1987, 1995) and Jones (1986).

-## Discussing Findings
+## Reference to previous research: contradict

-> Reference to previous research: contradict
+↑ Discussing Findings

 However, the findings of the current study do not support the previous research.
 This study has been unable to demonstrate that ...